More than 40 years ago, a small group of state legislators and policy advocates met in Chicago to implement a vision:

 From Clearinghouses to Think Tanks

-Following the end of the Reagan Administration, the Task Forces, under the leadership of Delaware State Senator Jim Neal, gradually began to shift from clearinghouses of ideas submitted by ALEC members into freestanding think tanks and model bill movers.
+Following the end of the Reagan Administration, the Task Forces, under the leadership of Delaware State Senator Jim Neal, gradually began to shift from clearinghouses of ideas submitted by ALEC members into freestanding think tanks.
 They began to actively solicit more input from private sector members, seizing upon ALEC’s long-time philosophy that the private sector should be an ally rather than an adversary in developing sound public policy.

-To date, ALEC’s Task Forces have considered, written and approved hundreds of model bills on a wide range of issues, model legislation that will frame the debate today and far into the future.
+To date, the ALEC Task Forces have considered, written and approved hundreds of model policies on a wide range of issues, model policy that will frame the debate today and far into the future.
 Each year, close to 1,000 bills, based at least in part on ALEC Model Legislation, are introduced in the states.
 Of these, an average of 20 percent become law.

 The ALEC Formula for Success

 For more than 35 years, ALEC has been the ideal means of creating and delivering public policy ideas aimed at protecting and expanding our free society.
-Thanks to ALEC’s membership, the duly elected leaders of their state legislatures, Jeffersonian principles advise and inform legislative action across the country.
-Literally hundreds of dedicated ALEC members have worked together to create, develop, introduce and guide to enactment many of the cutting-edge, conservative policies that have now become the law in the states.
+Thanks to ALEC members, the duly elected leaders of their state legislatures, Jeffersonian principles advise and inform legislative action across the country.
+Literally hundreds of dedicated ALEC members have worked together to create, develop, introduce and guide to enactment many of the policies that have now become the law in the states.
 The strategic knowledge and training ALEC members have received over the years has been integral to these victories.

 Since its founding, ALEC has amassed an unmatched record of achieving ground-breaking changes in public policy.
-Policies such as teacher competency testing, pension reform, and Enterprise Zones represent just a handful of ALEC’s victories in the states.
+Policies such as teacher competency testing, pension reform and Enterprise Zones represent just a handful of ALEC victories in the states.